-Mustard Seed Singers is a charity that comprises of two singing groups for people with mental health problems and those affected by it e.g. carers, relatives and friends.
-Research conducted by the Sydney De Haan Centre has shown that singing as part of a group can be very beneficial to the mental health and wellbeing of those experiencing difficulties.
+Mustard Seed Singers is a charity that comprises of two singing groups for people with mental health problems and those who feel their well being would be improved by singing in a choir.
+Research conducted by the Sydney De Haan Centre has shown that singing as part of a group can be very beneficial to the mental health and well being of those experiencing difficulties.

 The aims of the groups include: